 Several things can cause this breakdown to happen faster, including:

 - Bacteria.
-Including higher than normal bacteria on your diapers thanks to things like buildup coming from a wash problem or hot and humid/ airtight/ lengthy storage.
+Including higher than normal bacteria on your diapers thanks to things like buildup coming from a washing problem or hot and humid/ airtight/ lengthy storage.

 - Conditions that result in concentrated urine.
 Like overnight diapers, especially on bigger toddlers who are drinking less and sleeping longer, or certain medical conditions, which we’ll get to below.